 Is there something your students can paint or draw that is clearly connected with the main theme of the lesson?
 Could they design a poster or a flyer?
 Could they draw a simple cartoon to reinforce the key language point?
 Is there something in their workbook or worksheet that could be coloured in?
 (This is particularly useful and calming for younger students).
 Do you have any spare paper to hand and/or other materials the students might need?

 If time is short (less than five minutes till the end of the lesson) you could play a quick round of hangman on the board, highlighting the key vocabulary from the lesson.
 You could of course extend that by allowing the students to take turns at the board.
-Alternatively, you could play a few rounds of ‘backs to the board’ where a chosen student must ask their classmates questions in order to guess the word you have written on the board.
-Or you could set up a board-race in which teams of students compete, running to the board to write up vocabulary associated with the theme of the lesson.
+Alternatively, you could play a few rounds of ‘Back to the Board’ where a chosen student must ask their classmates questions in order to guess the word you have written on the board.
+Or you could set up a board race in which teams of students compete, running to the board to write up vocabulary associated with the theme of the lesson.

 Can you organise an impromptu piece of drama to complement what you have been talking about in the lesson?
 Could you mime something associated with the lesson and ask the students to guess what it is?
 The winning student could then mime something else connected with the lesson.
 Perhaps in pairs, the students could write a short dialogue and then you dip your pen in the register to randomly choose a few students to perform their dialogue.
 Perhaps you could do the same activity without the students writing anything down at all.

 For lower levels variations on ‘Simon Says’ are always popular.
 You could also ‘play stand up/sit down if…’ For intermediate students play ‘change chairs if…’.
 For more advanced students speak or write a sentence associated with the theme of the day and the students have to find the deliberate mistake you make while speaking or writing.
 They can then continue, making up their own incorrect sentences.